akarlinsky/world_mortality/preliminary_mortality/README.md

 # Preliminary Mortality Dataset

-This repository contains preliminary data on all-cause mortality in 2015 onward, which doesn't fit into [World Mortality](https://github.com/akarlinsky/world_mortality) or [Local Mortality](https://github.com/akarlinsky/world_mortality/tree/main/local_mortality) for various reasons such as time format (not weekly, monthly or quarterly), un-official status, projections, early releases of more detailed data forthcoming, etc.
+This repository contains preliminary data on all-cause mortality in 2015 onward, which doesn't fit into [World Mortality](https://github.com/akarlinsky/world_mortality) or [Local Mortality](https://github.com/akarlinsky/world_mortality/tree/main/local_mortality) for various reasons such as time format (not weekly, monthly or quarterly), un-official status, projections, early releases of more detailed data forthcoming, low estimated completeness of registration, etc.
 Each datum source, properties and limitations is listed below.
 As the time format varies substantially, each source is provided as a separate csv file.